fsbolero/website/src/Website/docs/Remoting.md

 ### Using several services

 You can of course define several remote services in the same application.
-Each of them needs to be registered by a separate call to `AddRemoting` in `ConfigureServices`.
-A single call to `UseRemoting` is enough in `Configure`.
+Each of them needs to be registered by a separate call to `AddBoleroRemoting` in `ConfigureServices`.
+A single call to `MapBoleroRemoting` is enough in `Configure`.

 ## Authentication and authorization